theseanything/civilservicelgbt.github.io/_events/20200409-digital-social.md

 slug: /2020/04/09/digital-social
 published: true
 ---

+THIS EVENT HAS SOLD OUT.
+PLEASE EMAIL US TO SEE IF ANY LAST MINUTE TICKETS BECOME AVAILABLE!

 With all 'physical' socials suspended, we are missing our network family.

 Join us on Thursday 9th April at 18:30 for our very first digital LGBT+ quiz.